 Rhiannon Evans MacFadyen

-A San Francisco-born curator, consultant, and project-based artist, I have over 15 years of in-depth experience in the performing and visual arts.
+A San Francisco-born curator, consultant, and project-based artist, I have 20 years experience in the performing and visual arts.
 Inspired by “productive discomfort” and a multiplicity of identities, my curatorial focus is on projects that push boundaries of scale, scope, medium, venue, and dialogue, and my cross-discipline personal work engages symbols, identity, communication, and the unseen.
 My projects have appeared in KQED, SF Chronicle, at YBCA, USF, JCCSF, Open Engagement, and many others.
-I sit on advisory committees for Root Division, Pro Arts, and Sites Unseen and am Founder/Director of A Simple Collective + Black & White Projects.
+I sit on the board of SOMArts Cultural Center and on advisory committees for Root Division, Pro Arts, and Sites Unseen and am Founder/Director of A Simple Collective + Black & White Projects.

 Curator Statement (as of right now)

 I come from a perspective of “productive discomfort” and a multiplicity of identities that have placed me in interstitial spaces and offered intersectional perspectives.
 My practice as a curator includes a deep questioning of Imperialist formats through experiments in exhibition form and documentation—incorporating altars, ritual, movable substrates, and an unrestricted integration of artistic disciplines and practices.

 Just as the role of an institutional curator is to preserve and communicate a movement, artist, or idea within the context of history, my role as an independent curator is to push forward and communicate a movement, artist, or idea within the context of right now.